CodersOnlyCH/codersonlych.github.io/content/sponsors/_index.md

 in the professional development of software engineers and strengthening Switzerland’s tech ecosystem.

 Want to become a sponsor?
-Let’s talk!
+Check out the [contract template](contract-template.pdf) and let’s talk!
 Contact us at [contact@codersonly.org](mailto:contact@codersonly.org).

 We look forward to partnering with you!